jweber94/udacity_cpp_nanodegree_chatbot_memory_management/README.md

 Aside from the bug mentioned above, there are five additional major student tasks in the Memory Management chatbot project, which are:

+### Task 0 : Find the bug
+There is a bug in the chatbot code, such that there is an memory segmentation fault error when closing the chatbot application
+***Solution:***
+* The destructor of the ChatBot class is called twice, but just one ChatBot instance is initialized.
+* The bug was that the GraphNode class destructor calls the delete keyword for the _chatBot class, but it is already deleted by the destructor of ChatLogic, who owned the ChatBot class originally
+  + It is useful to create a weak pointer from the ChatLogic class to the ChatBot instance, to delete the ChatBot instance from there, but make exclusive ownership of the chatbot by the currently used GraphNode instance.
+(Does a weak_ptr work with a unique_ptr?)

 ### Task 1 : Exclusive Ownership 1
 In file `chatgui.h` / `chatgui.cpp`, make `_chatLogic` an exclusive resource to class `ChatbotPanelDialog` using an appropriate smart pointer.
 Where required, make changes to the code such that data structures and function parameters reflect the new structure.